ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 # Overview

-A client learns the following:
+A client must initially know the following:

 * The identity of an oblivious request resource.
-This might include some information about oblivious target resources that the oblivious request resource supports.
+This might include some information about what oblivious target resources the oblivious request resource supports.

 * The details of an HPKE public key that the oblivious request resource accepts,